Is Your Bulldog At Risk? 8 Common English Bulldog Health Issues You Shouldn’t Ignore

 - Reverse sneezing

-Based on a DNA test I did for my dog Tiny, he is approximately 13% English Bulldog and has the genetic risk for Brachycephalic Obstructive Airway Syndrome.
-I can attest to the breathing issues, such as snoring, noisy breathing, snuffling, and reverse sneezing.
-Fortunately, he’s a mixed breed, so his BOAS isn’t too serious.
+Author’s Note: Based on a DNA test I conducted for my dog, Tiny, he is approximately 13% English Bulldog and has a genetic risk for BOAS.
+I can attest to the breathing issues—he snores, snuffles, and reverse sneezes regularly.
+Thankfully, because he’s a mix, his symptoms are fairly mild.

 3. Heat Stroke